This page contains affiliate links. Please read our disclosure for more info.

 25) Google Maps – We use it for directions every day.
 We sometimes use Apple’s Maps app but in more remote destinations Google Maps is usually more accurate.
 Free for iOS and Android.

 26) Trail Wallet – An easy travel expense tracker.
 Simon created Trail Wallet to help us and other travellers stay on budget and we still use it every day.
-It converts between over 210 currencies, and allows you to track your expenses by trip/month and category.
-It even makes budgeting fun!
-For iOS, free for 25 entries and $4.99 for unlimited use.
+Update: After 10 years, Trail Wallet is sadly no longer for sale.

 27) Speedtest – Useful for checking WiFi speeds before committing to accommodation (or a coffee shop).
 Free for iOS and Android.